-For more on the Red Sox, here’s Mike Carlucci, a staff writer at our SB Nation Red Sox site Over The Monster.
+For more on the Red Sox, here’s Mike Carlucci, who is a contributor to our SB Nation Red Sox site Over The Monster.

 Probable pitching matchups